keboola/component-elasticsearch/README.md

 It's also possible to specify `size` and `scroll` parameters, to control size of the returned page and length of its availability.
 If `size` or `scroll` are not specified, default values are used for either of the parameters.

-An example of sepcifying a request body may be shown by using the `_source` parameter to only extract requested fields.
+An example of specifying a request body may be shown by using the `_source` parameter to only extract requested fields.
 The request body would then take the following form:

 ```json
 {